-Bullying, Harassment and Intimidation
+Bullying, Harassment, Intimidation

 Bullying, harassment and intimidation are very serious situations and should be treated as such.
 Research has shown that helping students understand the impact bystanders have in these situations is one of the most effective tools for prevention.
 In other words, your voice is important even when you are not directly involved in the situation.
 HMS takes all cases of bullying seriously and works with students and families to support and educate all involved so that bullying behaviors do not continue.
 It is important to keep in mind that children are learning social roles and rules, many times through trial and error.
 It is a learning process and not all errors are cases of bullying.
+For example, due to the willful and conscious nature of bullying, children under the age of 5 are not typically developmentally capable of carrying out bullying and are more often involved in normal peer conflict.

 Bullying implies repeated, targeted, purposeful acts when there is a power imbalance.
 Help your child to remember when working with peers that treating each other with respect and kindness is always the best choice.
 If you have any reason to believe your child or another child is being bullied, please contact your child's teacher immediately.